christiankyle-ching/DigitalWellbeingForWindows/README.md

 - **Filter out short time entries**.
 Set a filter to hide apps that are run less than the set time limit.
 - **Auto-Refresh**.
 Auto-Refresh charts on intervals.

+## Installation
+**Download the .msi** installer of the [latest version / release](https://github.com/christiankyle-ching/DigitalWellbeingForWindows/releases/latest).

+_Windows Defender SmartScreen will block the installation of this file.
+Read the source code if you have any doubts, or run a VirusTotal scan._

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/57316283/155863828-f970b952-d4c4-4a78-9f30-52a2bd0e5a7b.png)
 <br/><br/>